 You may not be familiar with the name Daniel Rossen but you’ll know his voice immediately.
 As the lead singer of Grizzly Bear and Department of Eagles, his dulcet tones are an inherent part of both bands’ sounds.
-These days, the multi-instrumentalist is making a name for himself as a solo artist and he is touring Australia this week.
+These days, the multi-instrumentalist is making a name for himself as a solo artist and will tour Australia this week.

 Rossen’s moody sound and the gifted guitar work on his 2012 EP Silent Hour/Golden Mile echoes his previous work.
 But it’s pared back – a little more raw than the airtight sound of Grizzly Bear.
 Rossen sounds relaxed and confident, honing in on the sound he’s been working on in the last 10 years.